 Are you “prescribing” sleep for your clients and patients struggling to manage their weight, those at risk of diabetes or heart disease, fertility issues, or those with weakened immune systems?
 Insufficient sleep can prove harmful to all major physiological systems including metabolic, cardiovascular, immune, and reproductive systems.

-Join Karman Meyer, RD, LDN for a webinar on Thursday, December 3, 2020 from 2-3 p.m.
-ET and learn what dietary and non-diet approaches you and your clients can take to get more Zzzzs while simultaneously improving other areas of health.
+Join Karman Meyer, RD, LDN for a webinar on Thursday, January 21, 2021 from 2-3 p.m.
+ET and learn what dietary and non-diet approaches you and your clients can take to get more zzzs while simultaneously improving other areas of health.
 It’s time to wake up to the foundational role of sleep for good health and help clients and patients navigate back to consistent, quality sleep!

 After completing this activity, nutrition professionals will be better able to:

 - Understand the foundational role of sleep for good health and prevention of disease.

 - Identify what quality sleep is at different stages of life.